ArseneEvsen/Web-project-real-estate-sales-company/README.md

 #### Step 3 :

-When the project and the containers are launched for the first time, please restart manually the node_api and react_app containers.
+When the project and the containers are launched for the first time, please restart manually the node_api container once.
 This is the only time this action is required.

 #### Step 4 :